Beachside At the Harbour Arm

 success of the town

-“What I find extraordinary is that the majority of our traders are in their 40s or younger.
+Diane Dever, the curator of the Harbour Arm from 2014 says “What I find extraordinary is that the majority of our traders are in their 40s or younger.
 If you look at who is going to make a success of our local economy, town, future, it’s those that are investing in new ventures in Folkestone.
 We’ve got such an exciting collection of people, doing amazing things, that I think we’ll be known for our independent retailers.
 I don’t think we realise just how extraordinary it is to have a young and powerful workforce.
 For a town the size of Folkestone, this is amazing for our economic development.

 “If you look at the traders we’ve got here, what we’re doing is incubating businesses to be at a point where they can trade all year round.
 They can then support retail space and we can grow new businesses.
 We will support them in anyway we can to make that transition to longer business hours and larger premises.
 There’s certainly a loyalty in customers for the businesses we have already.
 Look at Dockers Bakery and Brewery, The Harbour Coffee Company, Bobbies… Dr Legumes… the list goes on.”

-“There will be a wet bar there where you can choose your fish, tell us how you want it cooked – grilled, baked, fried, poached – and along with some mash or chips, plus a decent pudding like a chocolate mousse or cheesecake.
+“There’s also a wet bar there where you can choose your fish, tell us how you want it cooked – grilled, baked, fried, poached – and along with some mash or chips, plus a decent pudding like a chocolate mousse or cheesecake.
 Then, sit on the beach and eat fish freshly cooked straight from the sea.
 It doesn’t get better than that!